 Mindfulness-Based Cognitive Therapy

 Who is it for?
 Adolescents who are struggling with anxiety or depression

 What is it?
 MBCT is a behavioral therapy that combines techniques and skills from cognitive behavioral therapy with those of mindfulness, specifically mindfulness meditation, which teaches people to be fully present in the moment and observe their thoughts and feelings without judgment.

 How does it work?
 Using skills taught in CBT with mindfulness, the patient learns to interrupt undesirable thought patterns that can maintain or lead to a depressive episode or anxiety attack, like being self-critical or fixating on negative things in ways that are not constructive.

 Who is it for?
 Adolescent substance abusers who have been directed to treatment by parents or authorities and are unlikely to succeed in it unless they perceive a benefit for themselves

 What is it?
 Motivational interviewing focuses on exploring and resolving ambivalence to treatment in order to increase motivation to change problematic behavior.

 How does it work?
 In a motivational interview, the therapist is collaborative rather than confrontational.
 The emphasis is on understanding the child’s point of view, eliciting the child’s ideas about change, and emphasizing the child’s responsibility for his behavior.

 What is it?
-Parent-child interaction therapy is a therapeutic technique that restructures the interaction between you and and your child to reduce conflict, improve the attachment relationship, and reduce disruptive behaviors.
+PCIT is a therapeutic technique that restructures the interaction between you and your child to reduce conflict and disruptive behavior, and improve the attachment relationship.

 What is it?
-A kind of cognitive behavioral therapy specifically geared to helping children and parents learn to process a disturbing experience in a healthy way.
+TF-CBT is behavioral therapy specifically geared to helping children and parents learn to process a disturbing experience in a healthy way.